smritidoneria/BizTracker/README.md

 ## Deploy on Vercel

+Developed an Industry Management System to streamline and automate tasks for small-scale industries.
+The frontend, built with React, offers a responsive and intuitive interface.
+The backend, using Node.js and Express.js, ensures scalability and maintainability.
+Data integrity is maintained with Sequelize ORM and migrations, simplifying database interactions and updates.
+This system significantly reduces manual work, enhancing overall productivity and efficiency.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.